Setting Up the Cisco Unified IP Phone

 Step 2 From the phone, press the Applications Menu button, then choose Settings > Security Configuration.

-Note You can control access to the Settings Menu by using the Settings Access field in the Cisco Unified CM Administration Phone Configuration Settings window.
-For more information, see the Cisco Unified Communications Manager Administration Guide.
+Note You can control access to the Settings Menu by using the Settings Access field in the Cisco Unified Communications Manager Administration Phone Configuration Settings window.
+For more information, see Cisco Unified Communications Manager Administration Guide.

 Step 3 Press **# to unlock settings on the Security Configuration menu.